Beach and park Cleans up in Dublin North East Region

 These pictures below are all taken on my Phone on my regular clean ups on the beach.

 Plastic litter is everywhere on Dublin’s Northside region and ruining our parks and wildlife.
-Little or no cation is being taken to address the issue.
+Little or no action is being taken to address the issue.
 Report litter here and join a local community clean up group to help our environment.
-Image taken on I-phone in Jan 2019.

 I led my first beach clean with the Bull Island action Group.
 Above is some of the rubbish taken away last Saturday Nov 17th 2018.

 40 bags of plastic removed from Dollymount Causeway in Feb 2019 by the Bull Island Action Group.

 Plastic sticks from cotton buds collected on a Clean Up on Dollymount in Oct 2018.

 After nearly 1 year of complaining to Dublin City Council, they have finally made a commitment to digging out the remaining plastic bags down the far end of Dollymount Beach.
 Our efforts have not been in vain.
 Further updates coming soon.
 September 2018.